 I avoid anything that appears to have been heated and pasteurized, grown with chemicals, or that uses unfair trade practices for farmers.
 I go for oils and herbs that have been harvested from sustainable sources, or right from my own garden.
 I only use Certified Therapeutic Grade essential oils, which are safe for topical application, and those that are labeled as such are safe for internal use.

 I also don't use fillers in any of my products.
 Most things I make are either oil based, or based in a mixture of vegetable glycerin and aloe vera gel.
-The carrier oils I use include fractionated coconut oil, grapeseed oil, jojoba oil, apricot kernel oil, sweet almond oil, and avocado oil.
+The carrier oils I use include fractionated coconut oil, grapeseed oil, jojoba oil, sweet almond oil, and avocado oil.
 All of these have beneficial properties for the skin, and are purchased raw and unrefined.

 From a young age, I was taught that as stewards of this beautiful land, it is our obligation to care for it as best we can.
 Ours was a recycling and re-using household, and I continue to be committed to this way of life as I share my products with the world.
 My packaging containers come in stainless steel canisters, glass jars and bottles.
 You can wash these and recycle or re-use them for many things like storing herbs and spices, craft supplies, office supplies or even make your own product!
 I also offer redemptions on returned tubes.
 Several products, for preserving reasons are in plastic tubes.
 These are 100% recyclable, and can also be washed out and used for travel shampoo or other items bought in bulk.
 For more info about upcycling our packaging, click here.
 You can fill them by putting product in a plastic bag (recycled from one of the many that come packing all the things in our lives), cutting the corner off and squeeze into the tube.

 Also, I use recycled shipping and packing materials for online orders.

 Thank you for caring as much as I do!